Finance & Funding

 Employers that want to reopen their business have a legal responsibility to protect their employees and other people on site.
 Employees can use this guidance to check what their workplace needs to do to keep people safe.
 Additional guidance is available to help you complete a risk assessment and support you to maintain records of staff, customers and visitors to support NHS Test and Trace.

-To help you and your team get back to work safely, there may be some changes you need to make at your workplace.
+To help you and your team manage your recovery, there may be some changes you need to make at your workplace.
 We have a directory of Gloucestershire businesses that can supply the products, equipment, signage or fixtures you need.

 Your local Council will be able to provide additional support and resources: